14 BEST Things to Do in Queenstown With Kids in 2025

 Unlike with many other colonisations around the world, Māori culture has been nurtured and largely respected in New Zealand.
 It is a rich culture built upon a range of cultural concepts, including respect and honour, family, harmony, and an obligation to nature.

 As travellers, Rotorua is the best place to respectfully experience Maori culture.
 You can visit Maraes, pa sites, and watch traditional performances, including the renowned haka.
-We would also recommend fitting in a trip to visit the Waitangi Treaty Grounds in Paihia (and nearby Russell) to learn about the most influential part of New Zealand’s history.
+We would also recommend fitting in a trip to visit the Waitangi Treaty Grounds in Paihia to learn about the most influential part of New Zealand’s history.

 Named the adventure capital of New Zealand, Queenstown is the ultimate hub for anyone looking to jump out of planes, raft down whitewater rapid, or roll down a hill in a giant plastic bubble.
 This Queenstown Itinerary is the perfect guide to this awesome town.